"With excellent public transport, Split is great for those looking to exploring the second largest city in Croatia..."

 Like many cities on the Croatian coast, Split, is famous for the quality of its seafood, with local favourites, including ‘alla buzara’ a shellfish dish, where muscles, oysters and scampi are cooked in a pot with garlic, wine, parsley and breadcrumbs; ‘Crni Rizot’, black risotto that is coloured with squid ink; and ‘Dalmatian Brodetto’ (fish stew), a fish broth made with a variety of different marine creatures.
 They are also partial to ‘Rozata’ a sweet pudding made using rose liqueur that is a bit like crème caramel and have an extensive range of beautiful wines.

 The Split aquarium is a great place for families who want an educational and fun day out that everyone will enjoy.
 Another great way to see marine life in Split is the glass bottomed boat, known locally as the red submarine, which provides a safe and secure environment for children to enjoy the magic of the underwater world.
-Magic City is an adventure park in Split, where children can have some indoor fun and use up some of their excess energy.
-While the many beaches that surround the city are also an excellent place for family fun.
+Magic City is an adventure park in Split, where children can have some indoor fun and use up some of their excess energy, while the many beaches that surround the city are also an excellent place for fun family holidays.

 Tours and Attractions

 Two of the most iconic attractions are the Palace of Diocletian and the Cathedral of St. Domnius, two of the best-preserved examples of Roman architecture that can be found anywhere in the world.
 The Krka National Park is majestic natural place, renowned for its 7 cascading waterfalls, luscious greenery and tranquil lakes.
 There are also beaches and plenty of hiking trails in the area around the city, ensuring that it is the perfect place to have a relaxing or active holiday.